MX-Linux/mx-viewer/README.md

 mx-viewer
 =========

-Small utility program that displays a URL in a new windows
+Small utility program that displays a URL in a new window.

 Usage:
 mx-viewer URL [window-title]